 The mortgage is due, bills are piling up and now you can’t work.

-If you’re hurt on the job, the Workers’ Comp system is set up to pay you benefits for your injuries or illnesses.
-If you’re injured at work, get the advice of an experienced Workers’ Compensation lawyer right away.
+If you’re hurt on the job, the Workers’ Compensation system is set up to pay benefits for your injuries or illnesses so you can hold on to the lifestyle you worked to earn.

-Your employer’s Workers’ Compensation carrier may try to offer you much less than what you deserve.
-If you’re injured at work, you need to call on the Kentucky Courage™ at Morgan, Collins and Yeast.
+But your employer’s Workers’ Comp carrier may try to offer you much less than what you deserve.
+Get an experienced Workers’ Comp lawyer right away.
+Call on the Kentucky Courage™ at Morgan, Collins, Yeast & Salyer.

 Am I Eligible for Workers’ Compensation?

-If you work for a Kentucky company, your employer is required by law to have Workers’ Compensation insurance.
-That means if you’re injured at work, you’re covered by their Workers’ Comp policy.
+If you work for a company in Kentucky, your employer is required in most cases to have Workers’ Compensation insurance.
+That means if you’re injured in the normal course of your job—or you developed an illness due to conditions at work—you’re covered by their Workers’ Comp policy.

 How to File a Workers’ Comp Claim